windkh/node-red-contrib-telegrambot/README.md

 - 2. is triggered when the command is not received

 The second one is useful when you want to use a keyboard.
 See example below.

+## Reply Node
+The reply node waits for an answer to a specified message.
+It should be used in conjunction with the sender node:
+See example below.